Natfan/work/btec/14/2/writeup.md

 Event Handlers are used to prevent frozen players from moving, interacting with their environment, interacting with other players, typing commands or talking in chat, amongst other things.
 This is extremely useful and should be considered one of the core features of the system.

 ### Debugging
 Debugging is extremely useful from a development standpoint as it helps me check where errors are in the code if any arise.
-I can do this by outputting messages when every action is performed, but only showing the messages to staff members if the debugging boolean is set to true.
-This should not be used in production to prevent spam towards the Administrator, as these messages will be sent in chat and could cause lots of spam such as a message being sent whenever a frozen player changes their position even by a centimeter.
+I can do this by outputting messages when every action is performed, but only showing the messages to staff members if the debugging Boolean is set to true.
+This should not be used in production to prevent spam towards the Administrator, as these messages will be sent in chat and could cause lots of spam such as a message being sent whenever a frozen player changes their position even by a centimetre.

 ### Variable Declaration and Scope
 Variable declaration is useful as it allows me to store the unique identifiers of players who are frozen, meaning that checks can be performed on them and cancel their actions if they are within the list.
 The scope of this variable will be within the main class due to the fact that it will need to be accessed from every class, so it being stored in the main class makes it in the most central position possible.